Casey-Litmer/menucmd/README.md

 Delete items in a list/tuple; returns updated list/tuple
 ```
 Takes a `list` or `tuple` and displays a menu of numbered items to delete.
 Upon each selection, the menu
-will display itself again with the item removed and will only return the updated `list`/`tuple` when the
+will display itself again with the item removed.
+It will only return the updated `list`/`tuple` when the
-exit key is pressed.
+upon pressing the exit key.

 ```commandline
 L = ['a','b','c','d','e']